Dr. John Jackson

 - William Jessup University, BS, Business Management

-Eric Hogue is a former radio and television professional and a former pastor.
-He started his 31-year radio career as a 16-year old in Canton, Ohio.
-Hogue was honored with Salem Communication’s 2004 “Andy Anderson Award” for excellence in broadcasting, Pacific Justice Institute’s “Media Award” both in 2006 and 2007, and he is best known for launching of the ‘historic recall’ of California in 2003.
+Hogue is a former 31-year radio (talk/sports) television professional, and former pastor.
+Hogue was honored with Salem Communication’s 2004 “Andy Anderson Award” for excellence in broadcasting, Pacific Justice Institute’s “Media Award”, and he is best known for his launching of California’s ‘historic gubernatorial recall’ in 2003.

-Hogue is a frequent speaker for Northern California commercial events, ministries and charitable organizations.
-He ran for State Assembly in 2007.
-Hogue was also a youth director at High Mill Christian Center (1985-88) and founding teaching pastor of Full Life Fellowship (1991-97) both in Canton, Ohio.
-Eric is married to Tammy (Boosz) Hogue (25 years),and they have two daughters and a son-in-law.
+Hogue is a frequent Bible teacher and speaker for Northern California churches, ministries, and evangelical fundraising events.
+Hogue was a youth director at High Mill Christian Center and founding pastor of Full Life Fellowship, both in Canton, Ohio.

 - Grand Canyon University, M. Ed.
 Curriculum, Instruction, and Technology